pwighton/fs-docker/notes/20210218-infant-fs-from-scratch.md

 ## Overview

-1) Build Container to compile FreeSurfer and NiftiReg
+1) Build the container to compile FreeSurfer and NiftiReg
 2) Compile FreeSurfer
 3) Compile NiftyReg
+4) Build the containe to reun the Infant pipeline
+5) Find an Infant Model
+6) Find a Subject
+7) Run the pipeline

 ## Pre-requisites